Hair Transplant in Turkey » Blog » DHI vs FUE Hair Transplant

 Direct Hair Implantation (DHI)

 DHI hair transplant is a variation of FUE that uses a Choi Implanter Pen to implant hair follicles directly into the scalp without creating pre-made channels.
 Like FUE, it involves extracting individual follicles using a micro-punch tool, but with DHI, the implantation and channel creation happen in one step.
-This improves the precision of placement and helps increase graft survival by reducing the time follicles stay outside the body.
-DHI achieves higher graft survival and targeted density when performed by skilled surgeons, though it requires precise handling during implantation to maintain consistency in results. (“Evaluation of Follicular Unit Extraction (FUE) and Direct Hair Implantation (DHI) Techniques: A Comparative Analysis” published in Journal of Cosmetic Dermatology)
+This improves the precision of placement.
+Reducing the time grafts spend outside the body is associated with higher survival rates, with research showing survival can drop by approximately 1% for every additional hour grafts remain outside the body before implantation (Sethi & Bansal, Journal of Cutaneous and Aesthetic Surgery, 2013).
+DHI’s single-step process is designed to minimize this interval, though survival ultimately depends on overall handling and surgical skill.

 DHI vs FUE Hair Transplant Process